 Charlotte described school saying, "This small village school has excellent staff and well trained teachers to teach the children.
 Here children - who are learning to be respectful and kind-receive amazing education."

 Our curriculum adapts as needed in order to meet the needs of our children.
 Where possible we seek out visitors who will enhance and enrich our school curriculum.
 We work with Hand to Mouth throughout the year.
-PC Pete Whitehouse will work with each class on different elements of staying safe including: the role of a police officer, road safety, bullying, online safety, personal safety and drug awareness.

 In our aim to make learning exciting and enriching we work closely with our PTFA who are keen to help provide memorable experiences for our children.
 This includes working with Sublime Science and Snailtales...

 We are using sport funding to enable more competitive sport to take place encouraging children to participate in a variety of sports both individually and as part of a team.
 This is held as part of our enrichment afternoon when key skills are taught in small groups focussing on art and DT.
 These afternoons are not only about increased opportunities but about developing positive working relationships in groups and enhancing skills in design and evaluation.
+Following the success of our enrichment afternoons we are adding enhancement sessions too where children will be able to participate in dance and performing arts and to provide additional specific feedback and assessment time for all our children.
+Both our enrichment and enhancement sessions are held on Wednesdays.
+As a result, our children have 3 PE sessions for 2 out of 3 weeks in addition to the daily mile.

 For detail on what children are currently learning, please see class pages under the 'Our School' menu.